yogirajgutte/Image-Classifier-and-Text-Extractor/README.txt

 This tool was made by me and my colleage as a project for college.
-Follow the guidelines given below in order to use it.
+The repository contains 'Image Classification using Convolutional Neural Networks.pdf' as a report to this project Follow the guidelines given below in order to use it.